suha-nathan/nasa-react-app/README.md

 ```

----

 ### Planning and Development Process

 I had a timeline over 5 days to plan and execute the user stories and features.
 The basic app that included the ability to search and view posts were straightforward to build.
 However, the difficulty came about when trying to add more complex functionality to the app.
-I encountered many problems with the async nature of react/javascript.
-The concept of the event loop is also very important especially when the user has many ways to interact with the single page application
+As the user scrolls "indefinitely" and searches more keywords, the data requested from the NASA API grows larger.
+To deal with this larger dataset, I decided to migrate the data storage to firebase.

 ### Problem-Solving Strategy